wazo-platform/wazo-doc/source/administration/directories/directories.rst

 Adding a source
 ===============

-.. note:: See :ref:`ldap` to adding this source.
+.. note:: See :ref:`ldap` for adding this source.

-You can add new data sources via the :menuselection:`Configuration --> Management --> Directories` page and add a new directory
+You can add new data sources via the :menuselection:`Configuration --> Management --> Directories` page.

-* :guilabel:`Directory name` : the name of the directory
+* :guilabel:`Directory name`: the name of the directory
-* :guilabel:`Type` : there are 4 types of directory:
+* :guilabel:`Type`: there are 4 types of directory:

     * :ref:`XiVO<xivo-directory>`
     * :ref:`CSV File<csv-file-directory>`
     * :ref:`CSV Web service<csv-web-service-directory>`
     * :ref:`Phonebook<phonebook-directory>`

-* :guilabel:`URI` : the data source
+* :guilabel:`URI`: the data source
-* :guilabel:`Description` : (optional) a description of the directory
+* :guilabel:`Description`: (optional) a description of the directory

 Configuring source access